 When we went to the Rose Bowl, I spent several hours one night helping to glue flowers on the City of Downey’s float.
 It was one of the best parts of the entire Bowl experience!
 It gave me such an intimate, behind-the-scenes look into the Rose Parade and made me realize just how much work goes into each of the floats.
-I have never looked at the Rose Parade the same way since.
+I will never looked at the Rose Parade the same way again.
 I highly recommend taking part in this unique bowl activity.

 Parking at the Stadium

 Like most of the Rose Bowl experience, parking at the stadium is unlike any other bowl game.
 Parking at the Rose Bowl stadium is actually on a golf course.
 You park on the fairways of the course.
 This can present some unique challenges, specifically in remembering where you parked or finding others in the parking lots.
 There are literally thousands of cars parked all over the grass.
 They do have some large balloons with numbers on them to help designate different areas, but it is still difficult to find people.
 So, beware of this!

 The stadium is not far from the parade location.
 So, if you are going to both the parade and the game, park at the stadium and then walk to and from the parade route.
 This way, you only have to fight traffic to park your car once.
 It will make things much easier than trying to move your car in between the parade and the game.